mridulaburagohain/interbotix_arm_updated/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_moveit_interface_msgs/README.md

 # interbotix_moveit_interface_msgs

-As discussed in the main ```README``` file of the interbotix_ros_toolboxes package, this module helps to set up the command options available to send from the GUI for communication and return response by the moveit_plan server used in the *interbotix_moveit_interface* module.
+As outlined in the main ```README``` of the interbotix_ros_toolboxes package, this module facilitates the setup of command options that can be sent from the GUI for communication with the moveit_plan server.
+It also handles the response returned by the interbotix_moveit_interface module.

 - The updated code expands the command types to include save_trajectory, retrace, repeat, and gripper commands.
 Additionally, the response message structure of the class was modified to incorporate saved trajectory data.
 The changes were made in the ```srv/MoveItPlan.srv``` file